 3. Little is known about their background

 Temperament & Intelligence of the Border Collie Bernard 🧠

-Are These Dogs Good for Families?
+Are These Dogs Good for Families? 🏡

-Does This Breed Get Along with Other Pets?
+Does This Breed Get Along with Other Pets? 🐶 😽

 Things to Know When Owning a Border Collie Bernard:

-Food & Diet Requirements
+Food & Diet Requirements 🦴

+Border Collie Bernards are big dogs, so you want to give them plenty of food.
+Your dog will need 3 cups of high-quality food made for large dogs each day.
 If you get your Border Collie Bernard young, ask the breeder when they should be fed and how much to give them.
-Then follow it precisely because the dogs have very specific nutritional requirements so they can develop and grow as the breed should.
+Then follow it precisely because the dogs have very specific nutritional requirements, so they can develop and grow as the breed should.

 This mixed breed has a moderate amount of energy because St. Bernards are very low-key, which counters the Border Collie’s restlessness.
 The dog thrives in homes with spacious, large yards because they love exploring and roaming outside.
-Keep in mind that both of the breeds are working dogs, so they want a lot of mental stimulation.
+Remember that both breeds are working dogs, so they require a lot of mental stimulation.